PrzemekKozakQA/Memento-Flask-application/README.md

     ├── test_and_push_to_DockerHub.yml - CI configuration file used when merging changes to the main branch └── test_changes.yml - CI configuration file used when merging changes to a branch with planned changes
 ```

+## Database

+In the project I used the latest version of the SQLite database engine.
+To connect to the database, I used the CS50x library, which uses SQLAlchemy.
+There are two tables in the database:

+* users - stores user data.
+  Below is the query creating users table:

+    ```sql
+    CREATE TABLE users (
+    id INTEGER PRIMARY KEY AUTOINCREMENT NOT NULL, username TEXT NOT NULL,
+    hash TEXT NOT NULL,
+    UNIQUE(username)
+    );
+    ```

+* words - stores data with words and their definitions written by users.
+  Below is the query creating words table:

+    ```sql
+    CREATE TABLE words (
+    id INTEGER PRIMARY KEY AUTOINCREMENT NOT NULL, word varchar(100) NOT NULL,
+    definition TEXT NOT NULL,
+    userId INTEGER,
+    isMemorized INTEGER DEFAULT 0,
+    FOREIGN KEY(userId) REFERENCES users(id),
+    UNIQUE(word, userId)
+    );
+    ```

 ## Continuous Integration (CI) with Github Actions